 Interested in a gastronomical adventure with your family and friends in Vietnam?
 Impress your friends and connect with the locals better by learning some of the most common Vietnamese food vocabulary so that you can order and have a simple idea of the food to expect.
-If you are up for that, then this language-learning guide we prepared for you will definitely help!
-Let's start learning!

 Have a craving for Asian food?
 We cannot blame you as there is something truly special in this type of cuisine!
 But when it comes to soups, wraps, and healthy food, nothing beats the exquisite selection of mouthwatering dishes that Vietnamese cuisine has to offer.
 Unlike Western countries who enjoy chiến or fried food more than anything every single day, the Vietnamese people will surprise you with how well they can integrate rau sống (fresh vegetables), fresh herbs, and natural spices into the regular menu.
-For this reason, the country is one of the top travel destinations of many who also see themselves as vegetarians.
+For this reason, the country is one of the top travel destinations for many who also see themselves as vegetarians.

 Some of the top vegetables that are almost always used in the Vietnamese menu include the rau mong (morning glory), rau mong toi (spinach), cai xanh (mustard green), dua guia (bean sprouts), and cai thia (bok choy).
 Interested to learn more words that you can use to describe Vietnamese food?
 Read on below!